AdobeDocs/campaign-web.pt-BR/help/v8/get-started/user-interface.md

 O menu **Explorer** exibe a mesma hierarquia de pastas do console do cliente.
 Navegue por todos os componentes, pastas e esquemas do Campaign v8.
 Todas as telas de lista são do tipo somente leitura, exceto a lista de entrega de email.

-Os itens exibidos no Explorer dependem das permissões do usuário.
+Os itens exibidos no explorador dependem das permissões do usuário.

-Como em qualquer tela de lista, você pode configurar colunas para personalizar a exibição para exibir todas as informações necessárias.
+Como em qualquer tela de lista, você pode configurar as colunas para personalizar a exibição e mostrar todas as informações necessárias.
 Consulte esta [seção](#list-screens).

-Para obter mais informações sobre o explorador do Campaign, consulte esta seção [documentação](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html#ac-explorer-ui){target="_blank"}.
+Para obter mais informações sobre o explorador do Campaign, consulte esta [documentação](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html?lang=pt-BR#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.